ReubenLow/ReubenLow.github.io/_projects/1_project.md

 The objective of this project is to develop a system that enhances the presentation, customization, and efficiency of food preparation, while considering the needs of various stakeholders, such as restaurants, caterers, and consumers.

 ## Outcome
-A food printer that is capable of printing 2D graphical images on a tray of pastries autonomously.
+EASY, a food printer that is capable of printing 2D graphical images on a tray of pastries autonomously.

 <!-- To give your project a background in the portfolio page, just add the img tag to the front matter like so: